-- Dreaming of Times Gone By/Dreaming of Things to Come: Rinne has dreams of previous Rising Dragon Festival, and in recent chapters, of drowning.
-She also has pathological fear of the ocean.
+- Dreaming of Times Gone By/Dreaming of Things to Come: Rinne has dreams of a previous Rising Dragon Festival, and in recent chapters, of drowning.
+She also has a pathological fear of the ocean.
 Make what you want out of it.

 - Erotic Dream: Seems to be a reoccurring problem for Karin.
 Maiden of fire indeed.